Search by Keyword

 So when is it ok to use self-belays?

-If you know how to install a self belay below your rappel device, or above your rappel device, and know the difference, pros and cons between these 2 modalities of self-belay…you may consider to install one to mitigate the risk of moving rocks, exploring a new drop scanning for a new anchor options or re-belay, night situations on unfamiliar terrain, passing knots, etc. Any situation where you think that slow deliberate movement and need to use both hands may be advantageous.
+If you know how to install a self belay below your rappel device, or above your rappel device, and know the difference, pros and cons between these two modalities of self-belay…you may consider to install one to mitigate the risk of moving rocks, exploring a new drop scanning for a new anchor options or re-belay, night situations on unfamiliar terrain, passing knots, etc. Any situation where you think that slow deliberate movement and need to use both hands may be advantageous.

 Responses